Is sleeping with a sound machine bad? Should you try using it to help you fall asleep? Read this blog post to find out.

 Are White Noise Machines Safe?

-It might seem scary that sound machines can produce unsafe levels of noise.
-You don’t want to damage your hearing and parents definitely don’t want to hurt their baby’s ears.
+It's true that sound machines can produce unsafe levels of noise.
+And you don’t want to damage your hearing.
+And parents definitely don’t want to hurt their baby’s ears.

 So what can you do?

 Here are 3 tips to help you use your sound machine safely: